Mevedia/Source/README.md

 It provides a unified workflow for developing in different environment, such as in the web, in worker and NodeJS.
 The path handling and file loading is the same everywhere.

 ## UI
-Calling the project with `source` parameter without value (like http://localhost/myproject?source) it will load the project with a UI backend
+Calling the project with `source` parameter without value (like http://localhost/myproject?source) it will load the project with backend

 ![alt text](https://mevedia.com/img/source_backend2.png "UI")

 The compiled project can be previewed.

 ![alt text](https://mevedia.com/img/source_backend1.png "Preview")